Education for Sustainable Development

 The aims of ESD

-- comprendre the complexity of the world in its ecological, social and economic dimensions
+- understand the complexity of the world in its ecological, social and economic dimensions

 It is based on three dynamics:

-- Discern & understand develop interdisciplinary, interdependent and systemic thinking
+- Discerning & Understanding: developing systemic, interdisciplinary and interdependent thinking develop interdisciplinary, interdependent and systemic thinking

-- Act stimulate creativity, cooperation, self-confidence and the ability to transform ideas into concrete action
+- Acting: stimulating creativity, cooperation, self-confidence and the ability to transform ideas into concrete actions

 ESD draws on a variety of disciplines and themes to help learners understand and respond to major global challenges.
 It can be integrated into all areas of schooling and everyday life.